syncfusion-content/maui-docs/MAUI/RadialGauge/marker-pointer.md

 ![.NET MAUI Radial Gauge Custom Marker Pointer](images/marker-pointers/maui-radial-gauge-marker-template-pointer.png)

-N> If you set MarkerTemplate and MarkerType in MarkerPointer means, MarkerTemplate will be first priority for pointer.
+N> If you set both MarkerTemplate and MarkerType in the MarkerPointer, MarkerTemplate will be first priority for pointer.